 - At least 42 states require schools to conduct safety or security drills in state statute or regulation.
 Other states may require drills through handbooks, guides or other rules.

 - At least 29 states and the District of Columbia define school resource officers in state statute or regulations.
 Other states may define school resource officers in handbooks, guides or other rules.
 At least 28 states and the District of Columbia require training, either similar to what’s required of traditional law enforcement or tailored specifically for school resource officers.

 - States allow or prohibit the carrying of weapons for three key groups on school campuses: school resource officers, other school employees and concealed carry permit holders.
 Additionally, some states allow local authorities to determine whether to allow weapons on campus and who may carry them.

 - At least 30 states and the District of Columbia allow school security personnel to possess weapons in schools.

-- At least eight states allow other school employees to possess weapons in schools, typically only if they meet certain criteria.
+- At least nine states allow other school employees to possess weapons in schools, typically only if they meet certain criteria.

 - At least 11 states allow concealed carry permit holders to possess weapons in schools.

 - At least 24 states give school districts or school boards the authority to decide whether they will allow weapons in school.